 Lake Calima, site of the 1971 Pan-Am's, is located 4,950 feet in the Andes mountains, ninety miles north of Cali.
 The road trip in from Cali was harrowing, with the team gawking over the cliffs of a winding mountain road for three hours before arriving at their pre-fabricated concrete hut located on the water.
 Shadowed by the towering mountains, with security provided by paramilitary forces with sub-machine guns, the scene resembled something out of an Indiana Jones movie.

 On August 2nd, the crew rowed in the final against Mexico, Argentina, Canada, Cuba, and Chile.
 The race figured to be between the Americans, Canada, and Argentina.
 Argentina used the strange race configuration (holding different events on different days) to their advantage, moving their star athletes around, including the reigning world singles champion Alberto Demiddi.
 The Argentine eight subsequently stole the show, stroking smoothly with the elite perfection of their moniker - "the golden boys" - and won by nine seconds over the second place Huskies.
 "Under the circumstances, we felt grateful to get a silver medal" said Erickson.
 "Argentina was clearly superior.
 If we had raced for five consecutive days, we would have lost all of the races."
 He told his crew "Smile and enjoy it - we have learned a lot here".

-The 1971 Class Day winning class of '72, left to right: Cliff Hurn, Rick Copstead, Larry Steele, Chuck Ruthford, Jan Karlstrom, Jon Buse, Rex Thompson, Bill Byrd.
+1971 Class Day, the class of '72 taking the Varnell Trophy, left to right: Cliff Hurn, Rick Copstead, Larry Steele, Chuck Ruthford, Jan Karlstrom, Jon Buse, Rex Thompson, Bill Byrd.